Tyto pollens

-Tyto pollens is an extinct giant barn owl which lived in the Bahamas during the last Ice Age.
+Tyto pollens is an extinct giant owl which lived in the Bahamas during the last Ice Age.

 Description

 It is only known from the partial remains of three individuals which have been collected on the islands of Little Exuma (the site was misidentified as on Great Exuma in the original literature) and New Providence.
 Alexander Wetmore initially described the species from fossils of a single individual from Little Exuma site which are the holotype: a complete coracoid, a proximal end of the ulna, a major metacarpal lacking the proximal end and the complete femur.
 The femur is 81.2mm in length.
 Both palaeontological sites are from before the arrival of humans (the Lucayans) to the islands.
 18,000 years ago, the sea level was 120 metres lower than today and the Bahamas existed as at least five major islands, with a land mass over 10 times the modern size.
 Both dig sites would have been part of the same island.
 The fossil assembly of the period indicates that the Bahamas were much drier and more arid in this period, and instead of the pine forests covering the islands today, it was covered by an extensive savannah or prairie.